ftilde/autohsp/Readme.md

 # Usage

-In short: Create an initial `tokens.json` file with contents of your browser session.
+In short: Create an initial `tokens.json` file with contents of your browser cookie (delcom_auth).
 Execute the script regularly (e.g. once a day) in a cron job with the correct arguments for your course.
 Done!

-See `./autohsp --help`.
+For more details see `./autohsp --help`.